 Skirt Steak: our skirt steak recipe is tenderized, marinated, and then pan-fried.
 It would be delicious on this salad.

 Any other leftover steak: got leftover steak?
 This is one of the best leftover steak recipes because your steak is already cooked!
 Here are some cuts we recommend:

 Should I serve my steak warm or cold?

 When it comes to your steak temperature, it’s all preference.
 If you are using your steak hot off the grill, we suggest serving the steak warm.
 If you’re using leftover steak, cold steak is also delicious.

 Our personal preference for salad with steak?
 HOT!

 This herby vinaigrette dressing is similar to a chimichurri sauce, just simplified and with more oil.
+It’s made in the food processor and pairs quite nicely with the steak.
 Here’s what you need:

 - fresh parsley